JOHANNA: The Other Van Gogh

 But in those early days, life for Johanna wasn’t easy and, notwithstanding her dedication to preserving and promoting Vincent’s work, she first and foremost wanted to ensure the health and welfare of her son.
 This caused her to move from the hustle, bustle, and pollution of Paris to the town of Bussum, not far from Amsterdam.
 It was there that she became acquainted with a literary group known as the tachtigers who were to be instrumental, through their advice and connections, in helping Johanna promote Vincent’s work.

-We have been privileged throughout history with many accounts of the lives of extraordinary and accomplished women; and Johanna’s provides us with yet another.
-Her story, that of the caring and steadfast Theo, and the remarkable patronage of Helene Kröller-Müller, have long deserved illumination as they are inextricably tied to Vincent van Gogh as of one of history’s artistic icons.
+We have had the privilege throughout history of learning about the lives of many extraordinary women and their accomplishments.
+Johanna provides us with yet another, only her story, that of the caring and steadfast Theo, and the remarkable patronage of Helene Kroller-Muller, are inextricably tied to the very existence of one of history’s artistic icons in the person of Vincent van Gogh.

-This beautifully illustrated and well-researched literary tour de force is now the most comprehensive and definitive story of Vincent’s life, and the remarkable woman who changed the history of art.
+This beautifully illustrated and well-researched literary tour de force, while available separately, is also the first volume in a collection of four —the most comprehensive and definitive story of Vincent’s life and the remarkable Johanna, the other Van Gogh who, through her dedicated actions, was to change the history of art.

 Net proceeds go to homeless and otherwise endangered children.